Acoustic measurements

 Conference room, important meeting.
 For the first five minutes, everything sounds good.
 After fifteen minutes, voices begin to overlap, participants speak louder and louder, and hear worse and worse.
 The meeting turns into a tiring acoustic chaos.
 It’s not a matter of lack of focus.
 It’s pure physics and the problem of excessively long reverberation time.

-Reverberation time (RT60) is a key parameter that measures how long sound persists in a room after the source is turned off.
-It defines how many times the reflected wave overlaps with each subsequent spoken word.
-If RT60 is too long, speech becomes muddy and participant fatigue rises drastically.
+Reverberation time (RT60) is a key parameter that measures how long sound remains in a room after the source is turned off.
+It determines how many times the reflected wave overlaps with the next spoken word.
+If RT60 is too long, speech becomes muddy and participant fatigue increases dramatically.
 If it is too short, the interior sounds unnaturally "dry."
-At Nyquist, we measure this parameter to restore full functionality to your space.
+At Nyquista, we measure this parameter to restore full functionality to your space.

 One number is not enough.
-Why do we measure the frequency-band characteristics?
+Why do we measure frequency-band characteristics?

 Poor acoustics are rarely uniform.
-A room that "sounds good" to the human ear in the mid speech band may have a major problem with booming bass.
+A room that "sounds good" to the human ear in the midrange of speech may have a serious problem with booming bass.

 That is why we do not provide averaged results.
-We measure RT60 in octave or one-third-octave bands (from 125 Hz to 4000 Hz).
-This is crucial, because standard acoustic panels absorb sound most effectively above 500 Hz.
-If your problem lies in the 125–250 Hz range, sticking more panels on the wall will have no effect—it is just throwing the budget away.
-Precise measurement shows us what kind of acoustic treatment you actually need.
+We measure RT60 in octave or third-octave bands (from 125 Hz to 4000 Hz).
+This is crucial because standard acoustic panels absorb sound most effectively above 500 Hz.
+If your problem lies in the 125–250 Hz range, adding more panels to the wall will not help at all – it is money down the drain.
+A precise measurement tells us which acoustic treatment you truly need.

 When do we perform RT60 measurements?